November 21, 2016

 DigitalResolve is available to customers through Zurich’s Security and Privacy Protection Policy and also SME customers through Zurich’s Management Liability Insurance Commercial Policy (with the optional cover section – Cyber Security and Privacy).

 Zurich Insurance Group (Zurich) is a leading multi-line insurer that serves its customers in global and local markets.
-With about 55,000 employees, it provides a wide range of general insurance and life insurance products and services.
-Zurich’s customers include individuals, small businesses, and mid-sized and large companies, including multinational corporations, in more than 170 countries.
+With about 54,000 employees, it provides a wide range of property and casualty, and life insurance products and services in more than 210 countries and territories.
+Zurich’s customers include individuals, small businesses, and mid-sized and large companies, as well as multinational corporations.
 The Group is headquartered in Zurich, Switzerland, where it was founded in 1872.
 The holding company, Zurich Insurance Group Ltd (ZURN), is listed on the SIX Swiss Exchange and has a level I American Depositary Receipt (ZURVY) program, which is traded over-the-counter on OTCQX.
 Further information about Zurich is available at www.zurich.com.